travelgateX/documentation-site/content/hotelx/concepts/Search mode/search-single-mode.md

 alwaysopen = false
 +++

-On this page you will leanr about Transactional Booking Flow.
+On this page you will learn about **Transactional Booking Flow**.
 Search, quote and confirm a reservation.

 ## Search Single Mode
 [Search](#search), [Quote](#quote) and [Book](#book) transactions must be executed sequentally in order to book hotel rooms in a Seller.
 Performs an hotel availability search over 1 or more [Seller accesses](/admin/resources/common-resources/#accesses)